ECRomaneli/Search-Engine/README.md

 ]

 // Simple search
-const result1 = search(users, 'john')  // Find users with "john" in any field
+const result1 = search(users, '"john"')  // Find users with "john" in any field

 // Field-specific search
 const result2 = search(users, 'name:jane')  // Find users with "jane" in the name field